uboslinux/ubos-docs/sphinx/developers/manifest/perlscript.rst

    # potentially more possible values of $operation
    1;

+The meaning of the ``$operation`` is as follows:

+* ``deploy``: applies to Perl scripts that are declared as an AppConfigurationItem.
+Invoked when the AppConfigurationItem is deployed as part of the deployment or redeployment of an app to a site.
+* ``undeploy`` the reverse operation of ``deploy``.
+It applies to Perl scripts that are declared as an AppConfigurationItem.
+Invoked when the AppConfigurationItem is undeployed as part of the undeployment of an app from a site.
+* ``install``: applies to Perl scripts that are declared as an ``installer`` in the manifest.
+  Invoked when an app is deployed or redeployed to a site, after all the AppConfigurationItems have been deployed, but only if no data is to be restored (i.e. it is a virgin install).
+* ``upgrade``: applies to Perl scripts that are declared as an ``updater`` in the manifest.
+  Invoked when an app is deployed or redeployed to a site, after all the AppConfigurationItems have been deployed, but only if backup data is to be restored (i.e. it is a restore or upgrade, rather than a virgin install).
+* * ``uninstall``: applies to Perl scripts that are declared as an ``installer`` in the manifest.
+  Invoked when an app is undeployed from a site, before all the AppConfigurationItems have been undeployed.

+The same Perl script may be used to handle server of these operations.

 For an example, refer to ``initialize.pl`` and ``upgrade.pl`` in the Wordpress package for UBOS.
 Source code is `here <https://github.com/uboslinux/ubos-wordpress/blob/master/wordpress/bin>`_.